sismotur/WebSismotur/README.md

 Assume you are working in the development branch in git We always push to master branch of heroku

-$ git push heroku development:master
+$ git push heroku staging:master

 Connect to URL: https://test-smt.herokuapp.com/ or